Purpose

 - Invalid Mobile App Impressions Rendered

-Note that “Protected” GIVT determinations, when provided, may be slightly different from the Flashtalking ad server GIVT determinations.
 Protected GIVT and SIVT metrics are subject to the procedures and disclosures in Protected’s Description of Methodology.

 Internal traffic

-Relative to the traffic volumes of live campaigns, the level of traffic from internal users at Flashtalking (predominantly due to initial live campaign testing), is considered negligible, so no action is taken to block these stats.
+Relative to the traffic volumes of live campaigns, the level of traffic from internal users at Innovid(predominantly due to initial live campaign testing) is considered negligible, so no action is taken to block these stats.

 Summarized data

-Reporting Database
+Reporting database

 The reporting database is populated using the final aggregated database files.
 The database feeds the reporting applications.

-Data Processing/Software Quality Assurance
+Data processing and software Quality Assurance

-Capacity and Processing Controls
+Capacity and processing controls

 These checks and tools include: